Justinian I: Historical sources

 Contemporary sources include the writings of Procopius, John Malalas, John of Ephesus, Agathias, John the Lydian, Menander Protector, Evagrius Scholasticus, Pseudo-Zacharias Rhetor, Jordanes, Marcellinus Comes, Corippus and Victor of Tunnuna.
 The Paschal Chronicle and Theophanes the Confessor also provide accounts of his reign though written in a later period.

-Procopius provides some of the primary sources for the history of Justinian's reign, but displays growing disillusionment (Justinian and the Later Roman Empire by John W. Barker) and bitterness towards Justinian and his empress Theodora.
-While he glorified Justinian's architectural achievements in his panegyric (Buildings) and provided a more lukewarm account in his history (Wars), Procopius also wrote a hostile account, Anekdota (the so-called Secret History), in which Justinian is depicted as cruel, venal, incompetent and demonic.
-The Syriac chronicle of John of Ephesus, which survives partially, was used as a source for later chronicles, contributing many additional details of value.
-John Malalas' chronicle was another popular source that summarized the events of his reign.
+Procopius provides some of the primary sources for the history of Justinian's reign, although his works show a growing disillusionment and bitterness toward Justinian and his empress Theodora.
+While he glorified Justinian's architectural achievements in his panegyric (Buildings) and offered a more reserved account in his historical work (Wars), Procopius also wrote a hostile text, Anecdota (the so-called Secret History), in which Justinian is portrayed as cruel, corrupt, incompetent, and even demonic.
+The chronicle of John Malalas is another widely used source, offering a summary of the events of Justinian's reign; it generally reflects a more neutral to favorable perspective, emphasizing Justinian’s building activity, legislation, and piety.

 Veneration

-Justinian is widely regarded as a saint by Orthodox Christians.
-In various Eastern Orthodox Churches, including the Orthodox Church in America, Justinian and his empress Theodora are commemorated on the anniversary of his death, 14 November.
-Some denominations translate the Julian calendar date to 27 November on the Gregorian calendar.
+Justinian is widely regarded as a saint by Eastern Christians.
+In various Eastern Orthodox Churches, such as the Orthodox Church in America, Justinian and his empress Theodora are commemorated on the anniversary of his death, 14 November.

+In Eastern Churches that use the Julian calendar, the commemoration falls on 27 November.
 The Calendar of Saints of the Lutheran Church–Missouri Synod and the Lutheran Church–Canada also commemorate Justinian on 14 November.